conoroshea1996/Cook-Book/README.md

 This is a feature if more time was given I would of very much liked to explore further.
 Currently I have some very basic automated test that check if the page is loading or not.In the future as I gain more knowledge I intend to expand this much further to fully automate all the business logic such as test for checking if a recipe has been added etc...

+## Deployment

+I deployed my site early on in development

+The site is deployed to Heroku under the following process:

+1. Create a new project called cookbook
+2. Create a new git repository
+3. Push to Github
+4. In herkou create a new app
+5. In heroku dashboard go to Deploy in deployemnt method choose github
+6. Follow guidlines to connect the app to the GitHub repo
+7. Enable automatic deploys
+8. Code that now is pushed to github will automatically update herkou
+9. In herkou dashboard go to settings
+10. Click Reveal Config Vars
+    - set the port to 0.0.0.0 - this opens your app to all IPS
+    - set the port 5000
+    - set the MONGO URI to link to mongoDB database

+Project can be found [HERE](https://cook-book-cos.herokuapp.com/)

 ## Credits

 ###  Content and Media

-- I used  BBC Recipes to add al the orginal recipes to the database https://www.bbc.co.uk/food/recipes
+- I used  BBC Recipes to add all of the orginal recipes to the database source https://www.bbc.co.uk/food/recipes

 ### Acknowledgements
 - Thanks to my mentor spencer for all the advice throughout the project
-- Thanks to classmate liam for discussing problems and solving them in some pair programming
+- Documentation for flask_pagination was used to implment pagination